Why Use a Batch Image Editor?

 Benefits of Batch Editing

-- Efficiency: Process large image collections quickly
+- Efficiency: Process large collections quickly.

 How Batch Editing Works